GROUND SCHOOL: HOVER TRAINING, PART 2

 Once aloft, the sole objective should be to practice adjusting the throttle to maintain a height of approximately 1 to 2 feet (Figure 1).
 Don’t worry about correcting any other deviations—just concentrate on adjusting the throttle to maintain the same height as long as you can or until the heli drifts too far away.
 It will take less time to learn to use the throttle when you’re not distracted.

-When you are proficient with the throttle, it’s time to lift off.
-While continuing to adjust the throttle to maintain the same height, start correcting left and right movements with small, brief bumps of aileron.
+When you are proficient with the throttle, start correcting left and right movements with small, brief bumps of aileron while continuing to maintain the same height.
 The rotor disk is not a good indicator of the aircraft’s behavior, so concentrate on the body or “heli as a whole” to detect movements as early as possible.
+Continue practicing aileron corrections until you feel comfortable and can keep the helicopter from moving left or right for lengthy periods.

-Next, start concentrating on correcting forward or backward movements with small, brief bumps of elevator.
+Next, concentrate on correcting forward or backward movements with small, brief bumps of elevator.
 When you feel comfortable keeping the heli stable with the elevator, start introducing aileron corrections between your elevator adjustments and vice versa.
+If accomplishing each of these steps seems simple, you’ll know you’re doing it correctly—making things seem easy is a good sign of proficiency.
+You’ll soon be simultaneously applying all of the controls.

-A future DVD featuring these techniques will demonstrate how a pilot can apply two consecutive bumps in the wrong direction without losing control as long as they’re tiny and not held in.
+An upcoming DVD featuring these techniques will demonstrate how a pilot can apply two consecutive bumps in the wrong direction without losing control as long as they’re tiny and not held in.

-When you’re capable of maintaining a stationary hover with the throttle and right stick corrections, making rudder corrections will seem easier.
-In the ideal simulator world, the need for rudder corrections during a hover is minimal, so you’ll have to induce deviations with the rudder to create more opportunities to practice rudder corrections (Figure 2).
-If things start getting hectic, concentrate on the right stick to re-establish a stationary hover and use the rudder to correct the body.
+In the ideal simulator world, the need for rudder corrections during a hover is minimal, so you'll have to induce deviations with the rudder to create more opportunities to practice rudder corrections (Figure 2).
+If things start getting hectic, concentrate on the right stick to reestablish a stationary hover and use the rudder to correct the body.

 The first rudder corrections you'll make in the real world will be to reposition the heli when it occasionally jerks left or right prior to liftoff, especially on smooth concrete.
 Be ready to make rudder corrections while spooling up rather than waiting until your aircraft is airborne.

-Because of ground effect, for example, the heli will act as if it’s riding on a cushion of air when it gets close to the ground, and rather than cutting power and letting it plop to the ground, keep adjusting the throttle to gently lower the aircraft an inch at a time until it smoothly touches down.
+Anyone who can maintain a stationary hover also has the skills to land.
+You will have landed many times while developing hovering skills, but it's important that you treat your simulator landings as you would in the real world.
+Because of ground effect, the heli will act as if it's riding on a cushion of air when it gets close to the ground.
+Rather than cutting power and letting it plop to the ground, keep adjusting the throttle to gently lower the aircraft an inch at a time until it smoothly touches down.

 Side and Nose-In Hover